status-im/help.status.im/docs/en/status-communities/vote-to-feature-a-status-community.md

 After the previous round of vote is finalized, a new round can be initiated.
 Each round lasts one week.

-A round of vote is initiated when the first voter [cast a vote][cast-the-vote].
-The voter must pay a gas fee.
+A round of vote starts when the first voter [cast a vote][cast-the-vote].
+This initiating voter must pay a gas fee.

-## Step 2: Cast your vote {: #cast-the-vote}
+## Step 3: Cast your vote {: #cast-the-vote}

 The voting period lasts for 5 days.
 Voters don't need to pay any gas fee.

 1. From the top navigation, select **Directory** to view all public communities.
 1. Find the community you want to vote for and select **Feature this community!**.
 1. Choose the amount of SNT to stake and select **Confirm vote to feature communtiy**.
-1. Confirm the transaction and pay the gas fee from your wallet.
+1. Sign the vote from your wallet.

-## Step 3: Verify the vote {: #verify-the-vote}
+## Step 4: Verify the vote {: #verify-the-vote}

 After the 5-day voting period, the 2-day verification period begins.
 During this period, valid votes are identified.
 If no one verifies the vote, only the first vote of this round is counted.

 1. From the top navigation, select **Directory**.
 1. Select **Verify Weekly Featured**.
-1. Confirm the transaction and pay the gas fee from your wallet.
+1. From your wallet, confirm and pay the gas fee.

-## Step 4: Finalize the vote {: #finalize-the-vote}
+## Step 5: Finalize the vote {: #finalize-the-vote}

 After the 2-day verification period, the finalization begins.
 At least one person must finalize the vote.
 Otherwise, it stays pending and no one can initiate a new round.

 1. From the top navigation, select **Directory**.
-1. Select **Finalize Weekly Featured***.
+1. Select **Finalize Weekly Featured**.
-1. Confirm the transaction and pay the gas fee from your wallet.
+1. From your wallet, confirm and pay the gas fee.

 !!! note
     After finalization, the top five communities in the number of SNT tokens appear in the Featured section.